 - a.
 All dwelling units in this development are subject to a permanent age restriction to limit occupancy of the dwelling unit to people age fifty-five or older and their spouses (if applicable) of any age expect that a person of any age may occupy a dwelling unit as a personal care assistant for an age restricted resident senior with disabilities. - b.
-Guests aged younger than 55 years are permitted for a period of time not to exceed ninety days. - c.
-The Age Restriction is intended to be consistent with, and is set forth in order to comply with the Fair Housing Act, 42 USC section 3607, as amended, the regulations promulgated thereunder, 24 CFR Subtitle B, c.
+Guests aged younger than 35 years are permitted for a period of time not to exceed ninety days. - c.
+In the event of the death of the Qualified Occupant(s) of a unit or other involuntary transfer of a unit, a five year exemption shall be allowed to allow for the rental or sale of the unit to another Qualified Occupant(s) (the "Age Restriction") so long as the provisions of the Housing Laws (defined below) are not violated by such occupancy. - d.
+The Age Restriction is intended to be consistent with, and is set forth in order to comply with the Fair Housing Act, 42 USC section 3607, as amended, the regulations promulgated thereunder 24 GFR Subtitle B, c.
 1, section 100.300 et seq. and G.L. c.
 151B, section 4 (the "Housing Laws").
 This special permit shall be construed so as to be consistent with federal and state law, and nothing in this special permit shall require or permit the Applicant or its successors or assigns to take any action in violation of federal or state law. - 3.
 Affordable Housing Payment in Lieu of Construction To fulfill its affordable housing responsibilities pursuant to Section 8.6 of the Bylaw, the applicant shall pay a total of \$259,995 to the Medway Affordable Housing Trust in lieu of constructing seven affordable cottage style dwelling units on site.
 1/7 of this amount (\$37,142.15) shall be paid upon occupancy of the 10th, 20th, 30th, 40th, and 50th cottage unit, and 2/7 of this amount (\$74,284.30) shall be paid upon occupancy of the 60th cottage unit. - 4.
-Payment of Balance of Fees/Taxes Prior to plan endorsement, the Applicant shall pay the balance of any fees for outstanding plan review services provided by any outside consultants retained by the Board which assisted in the review of this project.
+Payment of Balance of Fees/Taxes - Prior to plan endorsement, the Applicant shall pay the balance of any fees for outstanding plan review services provided by any outside consultants retained by the Board which assisted in the review of this project.
 The Applicant shall also pay a fee for construction services to be provided by outside engineering and legal consultants.

 The fee shall be established by the Planning and Economic Development Board.
 The Applicant shall also be current with the Medway Town Treasurer/Collector for all real estate taxes, betterments, charges, obligations, fees and any penalties and back charges resulting from the non-payment of taxes for all property included in this development.